enspirit/finitio.js/README.md

 color = system.Color.dress({r: 12, g: 125, b: 98});
 ```

-## Rep: Finitio Type -> Javascript Type
+## Representation of Finitio Types as JavaScript types

-The `Rep` representation function mapping Finitio types to Javascript types is as
+The `Rep` representation function mapping Finitio types to Javascript types is
-follows:
+as follows:

 ```
 # Any is anything in javascript